COVID-19 pandemic in Chile

 Chile became one of the first countries to start a nationwide program to vaccinate against COVID-19.
 On 24 December 2020, the first batch of vaccines arrived in the country to inoculate mainly health workers.
 With larger batches of vaccines (mainly Sinovac's CoronaVac) arriving from February 2021, Chile became one of the fastest countries in the world to inoculate their population: by March 2021 a quarter of the population had received at least one dose.
 This fast response was due to signing contracts with multiple providers, a strong public immunization program, and little anti-vaccine sentiment.
 Despite the success of the vaccination program the number of cases increased, which has been attributed to early relaxation of restrictions and a false sense of security.

 With more than 92,000 cases and 2,500 deaths per million inhabitants, the impact of the pandemic has been great in the South American country.
-In March 2020, when the first cases of COVID-19 were reported, the country was still facing protests and riots that had begun in October 2019, and the pandemic affected the scheduled 2020 Chilean national plebiscite, which was rescheduled and held later in the year.
+In March 2020, when the first cases of COVID-19 were reported, the country was still facing protests and riots that had begun in October 2019, and the pandemic affected the scheduled 2020 Chilean constitutional referendum, which was rescheduled and held later in the year.
 Partial lockdowns and quarantines were established in the first months, hitting the economy of the country.
 By April 2020, unemployment had reached 9%, a ten-year high.
 A wave of protests sparked in late May, mainly in Santiago, due to food shortages in certain sectors of the population.
 The Chilean GDP shrank by a 5.8% in 2020, the largest recession in 40 years in the country.
 Chile is the only country in the world with entry procedures such as requiring homologation of vaccines to travel to.